Honoring the Choice to Keep Your Camera Off

 You are still contributing.

-Some souls — especially those who are highly sensitive, empathic, or simply overwhelmed — may find that visual input, eye contact, or being on screen creates tension or dysregulation.
+Some souls -- especially those who are highly sensitive, empathic, or simply overwhelmed -- may find that visual input, eye contact, or being on screen creates tension or nervous system dysregulation.

 Turning off your camera can help you: